Fahim-Azwad/Azu/README.md

 # Azu
-Blockchain and web dev affectiando.
-Also digital marketing is ma jam.
+Blockchain and web dev aficionado.
+Also digital marketing is my jam.